ecraft/warden-ldap/README.md

 The password of the account of the LDAP server which can search for users.

+### `users/base`

+The LDAP treebase part of the query to find users.

-### `users/attributes`
+### `users/scope`

-A Hash where the keys are the User object properties and the values are attributes on the User's LDAP entry.
+TODO

 ### `users/filter`

 The "search for user" query is configured using the LDAP query format.
 The string `$username` is interpolated into the query as the username of the user you're trying to authenticate as.

+### `users/attributes`

+A Hash where the keys are the User object properties and the values are attributes on the User's LDAP entry.

+### `groups/base`

+The LDAP treebase part of the query to find which groups a user belongs to.

+### `groups/scope`

+TODO

+### `groups/filter`

+The "search for groups" query is configured using the LDAP query format.
+The string `$username` is interpolated into the query as the username of the user you're trying to find groups for.

+### `groups/attributes`

+A Hash where the keys are the Group object properties and the values are attributes on the Group's LDAP entry.

+### `groups/nested`

+TODO - A Boolean which...

 ## Testing